marcioalexandre/atrisk/README.md

 # Webapp to locate at-risk groups against Covid19

-https://highriskpeople.herokuapp.com/ is a #webapp that executes user-provided geographic data.
+It is a web app that executes and makes available user-provided geographic data.
 This is an effort to mitigate the challenge of monitoring the social isolation of at-risk groups.

 If you know someone that belongs to at-risk groups, please inform his/her location.
 This location does not identify the person, just his/her country, state, city and neighborhood.